Big Oil’s Real Agenda on Climate Change

 How the oil majors have spent $1Bn since Paris on narrative capture and lobbying on climate

-See coverage in the The Guardian (UK), CBS News, Forbes, National Observer (Canada), The Independent (UK), EURACTIV (the EU), Channel News Asia (Singapore), Huffington Post (US), AFP (France), Les Echos (France), NRC Handelsblad (Netherlands), Japan Times, E24 (Norway), Arab News (Saudi Arabia), Grist (US), Business Standard (India), Forbes Japan (日本語), The Hill (US), The NRDC (US), Greenbiz, Phys.org.
+See coverage in the The Guardian (UK), CBS News, Forbes, National Observer (Canada), The Independent (UK), EURACTIV (the EU), Channel News Asia (Singapore), Huffington Post (US), AFP (France), Les Echos (France), NRC Handelsblad (Netherlands), Japan Times, E24 (Norway), Arab News (Saudi Arabia), Grist (US), Business Standard (India), Forbes Japan (日本語), The Hill (US), The NRDC (US), Greenbiz, Phys.org and Rolling Stone magazine.

 This research finds that the five largest publicly-traded oil and gas majors (ExxonMobil, Royal Dutch Shell, Chevron, BP and Total) have invested over $1Bn of shareholder funds in the three years following the Paris Agreement on misleading climate-related branding and lobbying.
 These efforts are overwhelmingly in conflict with the goals of this landmark global climate accord and designed to maintain the social and legal license to operate and expand fossil fuel operations.

 Company disclosures of spending on climate lobbying and branding are very limited.
 To fill this transparency gap, InfluenceMap has devised a methodology using best-available disclosures and intensive research of corporate messaging to evaluate oil major spending aimed at influencing the climate agenda, both directly and through their key trade groups.